ait-energy/matsim-drs/README.md

   During the matching process, the arrival of driver to pick-up point is checked whether it is within the rider departure time +- the riderDepartureTimeAdjustment.

-**Plan Innovation**

-- `subtourModeChoiceChainBasedModes`: Defines the chain-based modes for the `SubtourModeChoiceForDrs` strategy, separated by commas.
-- `subtourModeChoiceModes`: Defines all modes available for the `SubtourModeChoiceForDrs` strategy, including chain-based modes, separated by commas.

 ### Run Example